architolk/Linked-Data-Theatre/LINUX_SETUP.md

 ```
 During the installation process you are asked to enter the password for the main dba-user.

-The virtuso conductor is not needed to complete this guide, but you will propably need this afterwards:
+The virtuso conductor is not needed to complete this guide, but you will probably need this afterwards:
 ```
 >> apt-get install virtuoso-vad-conductor
 ```